 - 1. A local government.
 Local government entities include any unit of local government below a State government agency, except for an MPO representing an urbanized area with a population over 200,000.
-Examples include city, town, township, village, borough, parish, or county agencies. - A regional transportation authority.
+Examples include city, town, township, village, borough, parish, or county agencies. - 2.
+A regional transportation authority.
 Regional transportation authorities are considered the same as the Regional Transportation Planning Organizations defined in the statewide planning section (23 U.S.C.
 135(m)). - 3.
 A transit agency.
 Transit agencies include any agency responsible for public transportation that is eligible for funds as determined by the Federal Transit Administration. - 4.
 A natural resource or public land agency.
 Natural resource or public land agencies include any Federal, Tribal, State, or local agency responsible for natural resources or public land administration.
-Examples include: - State or local park or forest agencies. - State or local fish and game or wildlife agencies. - Department of the Interior land management agencies. - U.S. Forest Service. - 5.
-A school district, local education agency, or school.
+Examples include: - State or local park or forest agencies. - State or local fish and game or wildlife agencies. - Department of the Interior land management agencies. - U.S. Forest Service. - A school district, local education agency, or school.
 School districts, local education agencies, or schools may include any public or nonprofit private school.
 Projects should benefit the general public and not only a private entity. - 6.
 A Tribal government. - 7.
 A metropolitan planning organization that serves an urbanized area with a population of 200,000 or fewer.
 MPOs representing urbanized areas over 200,000 population are not eligible entities. - 8.
 A nonprofit entity.
 The BIL removed the requirement that the nonprofit entity be responsible for the administration of local transportation safety programs. - 9.
 Any other local or regional governmental entity with responsibility for or oversight of transportation or recreational trails (other than a metropolitan planning organization that serves an urbanized area with a population of over 200,000 or a State agency) that the State determines to be eligible, consistent with the goals of 23 U.S.C.
 133(h). - 10.
 A State, at the request of an eligible entity listed above.

-Local Public Agencies must successfully complete the LPA on-line training course prior to application submission.
-Visit MoDOT's website at www.modot.org for instructions on how to register for and complete the LPA Basic Training course.
+The applying entity must designate a Person in Responisble Charge (RC) of the project that is a full-time public employee or elected official who is accountable for the project.
+The RC must be listed on the Application Form at the time of application packet submittal.
+To be designated as an RC, the person must have completed the LPA Basic Training and be listed on the Official Basic Training Roster with a current certification.
+Visit MoDOT's website at www.modot.org for instructions on how to register for and complete the LPA Basic Training course and to see the Offical Basic Training Roster.
 TAP recipients shall enter into a program agreement with the MHTC and follow all guidelines found in the EPG.